Dpdl-io/DpdlEngine/doc/Dpdl_language_plugins.md

 **Multiple programming languages or custom syntax interpreters can be <ins>embedded directly within Dpdl code</ins>** by using the keyword **`>>`**, for example: **>>python**

-The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with plug-in configurable option settings.
+The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with plug-in configurable option settings (**Dpdl language plug-ins**).
 This allows developers to easily implement custom functionalities in form of plug-ins.

 The Dpdl language plug-ins are mostly implemented on top of the official reference implementation of each supported programming language (see 'Embedded language references' section).